bluehands/Funicular-Switch/README.md

 ### Combine results

-If your errors can be combined, write an attributed extension method
+If your errors can be combined, write an attributed extension method or a member method on your error type that combines two errors into one
 ``` cs
 public static class MyCustomErrorExtension
 {